CreateaFreeWebsite with Responsive Design Tutorials

 Save myfirstpage.html

 The first line positions the lmenu to the left.
-Z index we won't go into right now.
 The second block of code defines lmenu as a blue square with white letters.
 The third entry display: none says Hide it til we're ready to use it.

 The Result